Dallas, Moray: Features

-There is a lot of forestry in this region.
+There is a lot of forestry in the region.
 The gardens of Dallas Lodge are often open to the public.

-The Church of St Michael in the village dates from 1793, but is built on the site of an earlier church known from records to have been in existence in 1226.
+The Church of St Michael in the village dates from 1793 but is built on the site of an earlier church known from records to have been in existence in 1226.
 Located in the churchyard is the Market Cross (also known as St Michael's Cross), possibly dating from the 15th century.

-Notable person
+Notable persons

 William Anderson VC (November 1885 – 13 March 1915), a World War I recipient of the Victoria Cross, was born in Dallas.

+Also, Jane Cumming, who was involved in a libel suit, died in Dallas.

 Dallas Castle

 Dallas Castle is barely standing, with only one small wall remaining.
 Tradition says it was used by the Wolf of Badenoch as a storehouse.

 Education

 Secondary students are in the catchment zone of Forres Academy in Forres.